-- 1. Either Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Party in writing and the other Party does not object in writing within 30 days after the notification; and - (b) within 30 days after notifying the other Party, offers acceptable compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing before the modification, except as provided in paragraphs 2 and 3. - 2.
-Either Party may make rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its Schedule to Annex 9-A-1 or 9-A-2, provided that it notifies the other Party in writing and that the other Party does not object in writing within 30 days after the notification.
+- 1. Either Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Party in writing and that Party does not object in writing within 30 days after the notification; and - (b) within 30 days after notifying the other Party, offers acceptable compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing before the modification, except as provided in paragraph 3.

+2. Either Party may make rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its Schedule to Annex 9-A-1, 9-A-2, or 9-A-3, provided that it notifies the other Party in writing and the other Party does not object in writing within 30 days after the notification.
 A Party that makes such a rectification or minor amendment need not offer compensatory adjustments to the other Party.

-- 3. A Party need not offer compensatory adjustments where the Parties agree that the proposed modification covers a procuring entity over which the Party has effectively eliminated its control or influence.
-Where the Parties do not agree that government control or influence has been effectively eliminated, the objecting Party may request further information or consultations with a view to clarifying the nature of any government control or influence and reaching agreement on the procuring entity's continued coverage under this Chapter. - 4.
-The Joint Committee established under Chapter Eighteen (Administration of the Agreement) shall adopt any agreed modification, technical rectification, or minor amendment made in accordance with paragraph 1 or 2.
+3. A Party need not offer compensatory adjustments where the Parties agree that the proposed modification covers a procuring entity over which the Party has effectively eliminated its control or influence.
+Where the Parties do not agree that government control or influence has been effectively eliminated, the objecting Party may request further information or consultations with a view to clarifying the nature of any government control or influence and reaching agreement on the procuring entity's continued coverage under this Chapter.

+4. The Joint Committee shall modify the relevant Annex to reflect any agreed modification, technical rectification, or minor amendment.